PharaohTools/ptconfigure/README.md

 This tool is for provisioning software and configurations to your boxes.
 You can set up complex provisions to your systems with one or two PHP files, or quickly set up cloud friendly deployment patterns.

-Cleopatra is modular. object oriented and extendible, you can pretty easily write your own module if you want functionality we haven't yet covered.
+PTConfigure is modular. object oriented and extendible, you can pretty easily write your own module if you want functionality we haven't yet covered.
 Feel free to submit us pull requests.

 This is part of the Pharaoh Tools suite, which covers Configuration Management, Test Automation Management, Automated